Geezer Music Club

 Buy the album

-3 Responses to “REVIEW: George Benson & Al Jarreau – Givin’ It Up
+5 thoughts on “REVIEW: George Benson & Al Jarreau – Givin’ It Up

-I agree wholeheartedly with this review.
+1. I agree wholeheartedly with this review.
 This is the best CD I’ve bought so far this year (actually in a long time).
 I love both Al and George, have been a fan since I started listening to jazz back in 1972.

 As the young folk used to say, “it’s da bomb.”
 This CD has got to win multiple grammies.